vlamprakakis/BigData_Athens/queries/README.md

 # Quering the ontology

-Quering the data stored to the 9 distinct databases through the ontology (transparent to the users).
+The users, transparently through the ontology, have access to all 9 different databases.
 The users retrieve "unified" information writing SPARQL queries.

 For example :
  - correlation between weather and pollution data
  - correlation between citizen request's and city's services
- - correlation between city' human resources department and city's services
+ - correlation between city's human resources department and city's services
- - quering ontology domain concepts
+ - quering city's ontology domain concepts